AnthonyW90/remindir/proposal.md

 ## Remindir

 ## Project Overview
-Tydy is an app to help track recurring chores or tasks.
+remindir is an app to help track recurring chores or tasks.

 ## Features
 - Create New Account